apache/tvm-rfcs/rfcs/xxxx-collage.md

 ### SubGraph

 A `SubGraph` is an `IndexSet` of the `PostDfsIndex`s of all dataflow nodes 'inside' an arbitrary sub-graph of the overall dataflow graph.
 This and `PartitionRule` below are the core Collage datatypes.

 Sub-graphs can be used to represent partitions/kernels/composite functions without having to pay the cost of constructing or rewriting any expressions.
 We also allow 'extracting' a function to use for measuring a partition/kernel's latency independently from 'rewriting' the overall Relay expression since only a tiny subset of candidate partitions will end up being needed after Collage has completed its search.

 We expect O(thousands) of sub-graphs to be in flight while processing a given model, so are mindful of space overhead.

 A sub-graph classifies every dataflow node of the overall expression as either 'inside' or 'outside' the sub-graph.
 Obviously not all such divisions make sense, for example it is not valid for an inside node to feed into another inside node via outside nodes.
 We provide an `IsValid` method to check for validity, and `SubGraphConfig` to control which validity rules apply (such as maximum depth).

 We generally work with the `DataflowGraph` representation of the overall Relay expression rather than the expression itself.
 We use the post-dfs visit index to uniquely refer to expression nodes.

-As well as 'inside' and 'outside' we have four other flavors of dataflow nodes, all uniquely determined from the 'inside' nodes:
+As well as 'inside' and 'outside' we have four other flavors of dataflow nodes, all uniquely determined from the ' inside' nodes:

 - 'entry' nodes are those inside with at least one dataflow input outside.
 - 'exit' nodes are those inside with at least one dataflow output outside, or which are considered 'external' in the underlying dataflow graph (eg because they represent the result of the overall function).
 - 'input' nodes are those outside with at least one dataflow output inside.
 - 'output' nodes are those outside with at least one dataflow input inside.

 Index sets for these are cached with the sub-graph for performance.

 It is valid to have multiple entry nodes (we can bind a parameter for each).
 It may be valid to have multiple exit nodes (we can build a tuple of all such).
 It may be valid to have exit nodes which also contribute to other inside nodes (ie represent a 'tap' on an intermediate result).

 Sub-graphs are closed under:

 - Disjoint union.
 - Wrapping by a function with given attributes.
 This can be used to encode "Composite" functions, or to represent a candidate kernel within a "Primitive" function.
 (By combining 'wrapping' with 'union' we can encode, eg, 'this sub-graph should be placed inside a primitive function which itself may have calls to composite functions).
 - Substitution, which allows a sub-graph w.r.t. one dataflow graph to be transformed to match some other (typically smaller) dataflow graph.

 Note that the Relay `PatternPartitoner` goes directly from `Expr` to partitioned `Expr` without stopping at any intermediate representation.
 It may be worth 'promoting' `SubGraph` out of Collage and into the standard `DFPattern` suite, we leave that to future work.

 ### CandidatePartition

 A `CandidatePartition` pairs a `SubGraph` with a `Target`.
 All Collage search and measurement is in terms of candidate partitions.

 ### PartitionRule